Samagana: Application of Gāna-s

 Gramgeyo-gāna: Sung in villages or towns.

 Aranyageya-gāna: Practiced in solitude of forest.
 Also called Rahasyageyo-gān.

 Ooh-gān: Pragatha-s specially created for yajna on basis of Gramgeyo-gāna.

 Oohya-gāna ऊह्यगान: Pragath-s created for yajna on basis of Rahasyageyo-gāna.

 There is a difference in number of songs attributed to different branches.
 Shri Satvalekar in preface to Sāmaveda Samhita has given the following table of songs.

 Grām or Scale of Sāmaveda

 Fox Strangways in Music of Hindustan says, "Vocal scales are conceived downwards.
 They are so conceived, because the telling notes of the voice in its upper register, and this presents itself, therefore as the starting point for a vocal scale."
 The Sāyana#-bhāshya (critique) on Sāma-vidhāna Brāhmana establishes that note of Sāma were of nidhana prakriti (diminishing nature) and followed a descending order.

 Swara of Sāma

-In Naradiya Shiksha the seven notes of Sāma are First, Second, Third, Fourth, Mandra, Krushta and Atiswāra.
+In Naradiya Shiksha the seven notes of Sāma are First, Second, Third, Fourth, Mandra, Krishta and Atiswāra.
 This indicates that initially only three or four notes were used for Sāmagāna.